Granjow/av-player/README.md

 Starts audio/video files with VLC, mplayer, or omxplayer, whatever is available.

+Note that omxplayer is deprecated and replaced by VLC in newer Raspberry distributions.

 We use this player for our Escape Rooms at [Geheimgang 188](https://geheimgang.ch/).

 ```typescript